oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 see the insight list being refreshed while it is executing.

-1. Launch Data Insights by clicking on the Database Actions link on the top and then click on the **Data Insights** card.
+1. From the Data Studio Overview page launch the **Insights** tool.

     ![screenshot of the Data Insights card](images/image76_inst_card.png)

-2. On the **Data Insights** page click on the top right icon to get a tour of the tool.
+2. On the **Insights** page click on the top right icon to get a tour of the tool.

     ![screenshot of Insights home page](images/image77_inst_home.png)